 - Cool before serving and storage.
 Break into smaller portions for serving if/as needed.

-Dog-Friendly Cake Making Tips and Tricks
+Dog-Friendly Pupcake and Cake Making Tips and Tricks

 - See our comprehensive pet chef post on homemade birthday and special occasion dog cakes for additional information on types of dog-friendly cakes, decorating ideas, storage, and more.